Located in Albany, New York, we offer a wide range of mental health services.

 Every person is unique.
 That’s why we begin with a thorough assessment, then develop a customized, team approach to address your individual needs using proven therapies.
 Our professional staff members provide a full range of mental health services with areas of specialty including but not limited to eating disorders, anxiety disorders, mood disorders, and trauma as well as ADHD.

-Specifically designed to treat eating disorders, our LiveWell program has an impressive track record, and will now be available in Poughkeepsie, New York, starting October 1st.
+Specifically designed to treat eating disorders, our LiveWell program has an impressive track record.

 Our LiveWell program – an intensive outpatient treatment program – offers a highly individualized approach to address every aspect of the patient’s eating disorder.
 Intensive outpatient therapy allows you to remain here in the Capital Region, living at home and going to work or school, while in treatment at HPA/LiveWell – instead of needing to go away from home and stay in a facility.
 Our approach is particularly effective because you meet your illness head-on, where you live and with the support of family and friends.